triggermains/triggermains.github.io/docs/guides/trigger/quick.md

 > Most of her daze is dealt off-field, while another on-field agent is also dealing daze to the enemy, so it's really hard to compare.
 But her time-to-stun seems balanced with the other limited Stun agents, so who you use is more a matter of team composition.

 ## Closing statement

+In conclusion, Trigger is a new Stun character with a very off-field playstyle, similar to Pulchra who released earlier the same version, but with even less field time required.

+She can be played with most DPSes with some clever team building tricks, and will be the BiS stunner for Aftershock DPSes like the new Silver Soldier Anby.

+Thanks to everyone who helped work on this guide, and thank *you* for reading!

+We will keep the guide updated as future content gives Trigger new gameplays or team opportunities!